ThomasFeher/armadillo/README.txt

    4.2: Compiling & Linking on Windows

-5: Support for high-speed BLAS & LAPACK replacements 5.0: Support for Intel MKL and AMD ACML
-   5.1: Support for ATLAS
+5: Support for high-speed BLAS & LAPACK replacements 5.0: Support for OpenBLAS, Intel MKL and AMD ACML 5.1: Support for ATLAS

 6: Documentation / API Reference Manual